Chef Gary Receives 2024 Community Champion Award by National Restaurant Association

 ABOUT MERCY CHEFS

-Mercy Chefs is a 501c3 founded in 2006 in the aftermath of Hurricane Katrina.
-The organization exists to provide professionally prepared, restaurant-quality meals to victims, volunteers, and first responders in natural disasters and national emergencies and partners with existing ministries with food service in underserved communities around the country.
-Since its founding, Mercy Chefs has served 28 million meals.
+Mercy Chefs is a 501(c)(3) founded in 2006 in the aftermath of Hurricane Katrina.
+The organization exists to provide professionally prepared, restaurant-quality meals to victims, volunteers, and first responders in natural disasters and national emergencies, and partners with existing ministries with food service in underserved communities across the country and around the globe.
+Since its founding, Mercy Chefs has served more than 35 million meals.
 In 2020, Mercy Chefs founder Gary LeBlanc was recognized by Southern Living Magazine as a “Hometown Hero,” and Mercy Chefs was named the 2020 Small Business of the Year in the nonprofit category by Inside Business and the Hampton Roads Chamber.
-Mercy Chefs also has been featured in major news outlets such as CNN, Fox News, NBC News, PBS and ABC News.
+Mercy Chefs has also been featured in major news outlets, such as CNN, Fox News, NBC News, PBS, and ABC News.
 For more information, visit mercychefs.com.